ccollicutt/ccollicutt.github.io/_posts/2019-11-27-speedy-software-distribution.md

 Courgette update: 78,848 bytes
 ```

-700k to 78k...that's a an impressive improvement resulting in many bits that don't have to traverse the network (and again, bsdiff is extremely efficient).
-For those of you that would like more information on the Courgette model, there is considerable research in the area, going back at least to exediff.
+700k to 78k...that's a an impressive improvement resulting in many bits that don't have to traverse the network (and again, [bsdiff](https://pdfs.semanticscholar.org/4697/3fb8c3b038648e1fe848a72275a75ff49fd2.pdf?_ga=2.252430473.1684130984.1567251025-566867337.1566753693) is extremely efficient).
+For those of you that would like more information on the Courgette model, there is considerable research in the area, going back at least to [exediff](https://robert.muth.org/Papers/1999-exediff.pdf).

-What's Next
+## What's Next

 At this time I believe there are at least three major things to think about when thinking about distributing code:

-* Peer to peer deployment (eg. Kraaken, )
+* Peer to peer deployment (eg. Kraaken)
 * Advanced delta encoding (ala Courgette and exediff)
 * Improvements in code injection / application restarts